davidnuna/Minesweeper-Solver-Neural-Network/README.md

 A solver for the game minesweeper made using convolutional neural networks.

 Given a game state, the application tries to pick the cell with the lowest probability of containing a mine.
 This is achieved using a convolutional neural network.
-Let's see a preview of the application solving an 8x8 game:
+Let's watch a preview of the application solving an 8x8 game:

 ![](pictures/EX0.gif)